GP ADHD Prescribing in Western Australia

 Current Rules

-- Stimulant Regulatory Scheme (SRS) governs all stimulant prescribing
+- Stimulant Regulatory Scheme (SRS) remains in place for all stimulant prescribing

-- GPs limited to shared-care continuation once specialist initiates
+- Untrained GPs still limited to shared-care continuation with specialists

-- Wait times of 6-18 months for specialist ADHD assessment in Perth
+- Historical wait times of 6-18 months for specialist ADHD assessment in Perth

 What's Changing